vtablas001/xray-computer-vision/README.md

 # AI-Powered Chest X-Ray Diagnosis for El Salvador's Ministry of Health

-This project leverages **computer vision and artificial intelligence (AI)** to support **early, automated detection of respiratory diseases** through chest X-ray analysis.
-Developed in partnership with the **Ministry of Health (MINSAL)** and aligned with **UNDP’s 2025 AI for Sustainable Development Atlas**, the system aims to **empower medical professionals with AI tools** for faster and more accurate diagnosis—especially in resource-constrained settings.
+This project leverages **computer vision and artificial intelligence (AI)** to support **early, automated detection of respiratory diseases** through chest X-Ray analysis.
+Developed in partnership with the **Ministry of Health (MINSAL)** and aligned with **UNDP’s 2025 AI for Sustainable Development Atlas**, the system aims to **empower medical professionals with AI tools** for faster and more accurate diagnosis, especially in highly demanded and resource-constrained settings.

 ---